Is Your Phone Damaging Your Relationship? 21 Strategies to Take Control.

 "We want things and when we get them, we enjoy them.
 However, the brain circuit involved in wanting (mesolimbic dopaminergic system) is much more powerful than the brain circuit involved in enjoyment.
 The feeling of wanting something can be so strong that even when we find what we want, we don’t get much satisfaction.
 Sometimes, the wanting networks in the brain become hypersensitive and we get addicted: endless loops of seeking.
 In addiction, what we want becomes dissociated from what we enjoy.

 Technology often capitalizes on the potency of wanting, providing endless possibilities for seeking but few experiences that satiate.
 We might find fleeting pleasure, but no enduring satisfaction.
-Our “tolerance” increases, and we need more to achieve the same effects.
+Our "tolerance" increases, and we need more to achieve the same effects.
 The result: we keep clicking and scrolling, mindlessly consuming content, often with minimal oversight from cognitive control regions of the brain.
-Ultimately, this behavior depletes us, but feeds engagement-based business models." ~ Quote from The Center for Human Technology Website here.

-How is Using Your Phone Damaging Your Relationship?
+How is Your Phone Damaging Your Relationship?

 There are so many ways you'll find your phone damaging your relationships.
 The couples I work with on “the phone thing” have three main gripes;